mustafacangoktas/boostmindai-web/README.md

 5. **Permissions:**
-    * Ensure your web server has write permissions for session storage if applicable, and any directories where files might be uploaded or logs written (though this project doesn't seem to have explicit file uploads beyond session data).
+    * Ensure your web server has write permissions for session storage if applicable, and any directories where files might be uploaded or logs written.

 ## Configuration